-This project will provide funds for additional on-call modeling services related to the Collection System model completed in 2020.
-The model will be updated annually with pertinent changes in gravity sewer sizes, rehabilitation projects, upgrades to pump stations and future developments.
-Efforts to update the model shall ensure that results from the model are accurate and allow for proper planning of capacity limitations as development projects are evaluated.
+This project will provide funds for on-call modeling services related to the Collection System model completed in 2020.
+The model will be updated annually with pertinent changes in gravity sewer sizes, rehabilitation projects, upgrades to pump stations and Development Services projects.
+Efforts to update the model shall ensure that results from the model are accurate and allow for proper planning of capacity limitations as Development Services projects are evaluated.